jithu5/Prepify---Ai-powered-Interview-platform/README.md

 Feel free to explore the code, give feedback, or contribute, but please note that this is **not yet stable**.

 Stay tuned for updates!

+## 🚀 Features

+* 🎯 Personalized Interview Sessions
+Generates tailored questions based on position type, interview level, and category (technical/behavioral) using Google's Generative AI.

+* 🗣️ Voice Input + Whisper Transcription
+Users can answer using voice.
+Responses are transcribed into text using OpenAI's Whisper LLM model and analyzed for accuracy and relevance.

+* 💬 Real-Time Feedback
+Instantly evaluates your answers and gives structured feedback to help you improve.

+* 📊 Progress Tracking
+Tracks session history and performance trends to help you measure your growth over time.

+🧑‍🤝‍🧑 Community Section
+Share and explore real interview experiences from others to gain insights and tips. and can share your answers to others post.

+* 🔒 Secure Authentication
+Integrated NextAuth for robust and secure user authentication.

+* 🐳 Fully Dockerized
+Easily deployable with Docker — both the Next.js frontend and FastAPI/Whisper backend are containerized.

 ## Repository